SansGuidon/bookmarks/README.md

 * [Alan Franzoni](https://www.franzoni.eu/productivity-the-office-and-an-open-floor-plan/) - (2018) Productivity, the office, and the open floor plan
 * [Marie Prokopets](https://usefyi.com/remote-work-best-practices/) - (2019) 11 Best Practices for Working Remotely
 * [Joe Casabona](https://casabona.org/2019/01/eliminating-slack-distraction/) - (2019) Eliminating Slack as a Distraction to Work Better
+* [Google Search](https://www.google.be/search?q=what%20are%20the%20worst%20foods%20to%20eat) - what are the worst foods to eat ?

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - (2015) Best sites for finding your dream remote job